Zakaria-Dahi/Quantum_Inspired_Algorithm_For_Antenna_Placement/README.md

 **Programmers :shipit:**: Zakaria Abdelmoiz DAHI from the University of Malaga, Spain.

 **About:** This repositiory contains the implementation of the quantum-inspired genetic algorithm devised in [1] for solving the binary antenna placement using a conitnuous swarm algorithm.
 We use instances of `149 to 1000 antennas` (representing the city of Malga, Spain) and `three types of antennas` (Omnidirectional, directional and Squared).
+Evtually, I made an option for testing a fourth strategy where all types of antennas can be used.

 - [1] **Z.A.
 DAHI**, C. Mezioud, A. Draa, A quantum-inspired genetic algorithm for solving the antenna positioning problem, Swarm and Evolutionary Computation, Volume 31, 2016, Pages 24-63, ISSN 2210-6502, https://doi.org/10.1016/j.swevo.2016.06.003.